Back to top

 • Sporting activity with athletes with disabilities

-Youth Ambassadors will experience running with a blind-fold and learn how to be a guide runner for runners with visual and hearing impairment during a training session.
+The Youth Ambassadors will experience running with a blind-fold and learn how to be a guide runner for runners with visual and hearing impairments during a training session.

 • Training on anti-sexual harassment

-Youth Ambassadors will attend a workshop on anti-sexual harassment hosted by the EOC’s Anti-Sexual Harassment Unit.
-Apart from enriching their knowledge on sexual harassment, they can also learn to be active bystanders and help prevent sexual harassment incidents or assist the victims.
+The Youth Ambassadors will attend a workshop on anti-sexual harassment hosted by the EOC’s Anti-Sexual Harassment Unit.
+Apart from enriching their knowledge of sexual harassment, they can also learn to be active bystanders and help prevent sexual harassment incidents or assist the victims.

 Following the workshop, the Youth Ambassadors will be required to complete an online course on the prevention of sexual harassment on campus and launch a promotional project to spread anti-sexual harassment messages on campus.

-Youth Ambassadors will experience the culture of local and ethnic minority communities through visits to religious establishments and famous landmarks, and tasting of traditional foods of different cultures.
+The Youth Ambassadors will experience the cultures of local and ethnic minority communities through visits to religious establishments and famous landmarks, as well as by sampling traditional foods.

 • Company visit

-Youth Ambassadors will understand the advantages of implementing diverse, equal and inclusive policy in the workplace through the visit.
+Through the visit, the Youth Ambassadors will learn about the advantages of implementing diverse, equal, and inclusive policies in the workplace, as well as the benefits of adopting universal design.

 • Recognition Ceremony

-At the ceremony, Youth Ambassadors will be presented with certificates to signify their successful completion.
-Those who organise outstanding projects on promoting anti-sexual harassment will be invited to present their projects at the event.
+At the ceremony, the Youth Ambassadors will be presented with certificates to signify their successful completion.
+Those who organise outstanding projects on promoting anti-sexual harassment will be invited to share their outcomes at the event.

 In order to complete the Scheme, the Youth Ambassadors have to fulfill the following requirements:

-• Attain at least a 70% attendance rate (i.e. attend at least 5 out of 7 activities of the Scheme);
+• Attain at least a 75% attendance rate (attend at least 6 out of 8 activities of the Scheme);

 • Complete and submit the certificate of the online course on preventing sexual harassment on campus; and

-• Complete the promotional project on anti-sexual harassment and submit a report on the project.
+• Carry out the anti-sexual harassment promotional project and submit a project report.

 The following rewards will be given to the Youth Ambassadors who meet the above requirements: